-Bourbon pecan pie brownies are thick, fudgy brownies topped with pecan pie filling.
+Combine two popular desserts and bake these pecan pie brownies.
+They are thick, fudgy brownies topped with bourbon pecan pie filling.
 It’s just as decadent as it sounds and a perfect dessert for Thanksgiving!

 How to make pecan pie brownies

-Pour batter into an 8×8 baking dish lined with parchment paper.
+- Pour batter into an 8×8 baking dish lined with parchment paper.
 Bake at 325 F for 20 minutes and cool completely.
-This will serve as the base or “crust” for the pecan pie filling.
+This will serve as the base or “crust” for the filling on top.
 Prepare the filling next.

 - 10 tablespoons (141 g) unsalted butter, room temperature

 - ¾ cup (88 g) unsweetened cocoa powder